Testudinidude/nres721_introduction/README.md

-# nres721
+# NRES 721: Introduction to genomic data
-Teaching materials for NRES 721: Molecular Ecology 1 (Theory and Applications).
+Teaching materials for the Todd W. Pierson's first tutorial in NRES 721.